benmvp/slides/2018/nodesummit/esnext.md

 NOTES:
 - ES6/ES2015 gave us the ability to use spread operator in arrays & destructuring for objects
-- Now we can officially use spread operator for objects
+- Now we can "officially" use spread operator for objects
 - _Explain code_
   * We copy objects while adding new properties in one object literal definition
   * ES2015 introduced `Object.assign()` but you have to make sure to have the empty object first